 - grant awards

 - staff meetings and reports

 - press clipping files

 - scripts

 - production "bibles"

 - contracts

 - artistic correspondence

 - photo documentation

 - video documentation

 - building leases and/or purchases

 - capital campaigns

 - galas (or fundraising events)

 - trademarks

 - endowment records

 - corporate by-laws and incorporation

 - blueprints/elevations for building plans and constructions

-publications (newsletters, study guides, journals, annual reports)
+- publications (newsletters, study guides, journals, annual reports)

 Identifying these two categories of records (appraisal) will assist in managing the flow of documents.
 Handling the lifespan documents first leaves more time for the detailed work of managing the perpetuity documents.
 Designating a central repository (or shelf, closet, etc.) to temporarily retain lifespan documents helps isolate these documents away from the archival collection and makes monitoring for ultimate destruction easier.
 A simple spreadsheet or database can be created to track the lifespan documents: use the contents of the boxes (date range, department, box/location number, etc.) as data fields.
-Dispose of the documents once they have reached retention cut-off.
+Spreadsheets can also be used to track digital material: size of files or folders, when they were created, and where they reside on a hard drive.
+Dispose of the documents once they have reached retention cut-off date.
 Shredding of confidential documents that are no longer needed protects your organization and ensures compliance with both state and federal laws.
-Many shredding companies offer secure mobile shredding or off-site document destruction (see Appendix F).
+Many shredding companies offer secure mobile shredding or off-site document destruction (see Appendix F - Archival Resources).

 What constitutes perpetuity documents will be slightly different for each company and will reflect your theatre's mission and spatial parameters.
 Generally speaking, items that chronicle your company and its place in a historic context should be permanently retained.
 The creative and administrative documents from your productions are essential to your archives and should be as complete as possible.
-Contracts, set and costume designs and notes, lighting and sound cues, daily reports (performance and house), artistic collaborator correspondence, and digital-born documents (e-blasts, newsletters, ticketing, email, etc.) all fall within this area.
+Contracts, set and costume designs and notes, lighting and sound cues, daily reports (performance and house), artistic collaborator correspondence, and born-digital documents (e-blasts, newsletters, ticketing, email, etc.) all fall within this area.
 Documents from non-staged "productions" should be retained as well, including play readings (either public or in-house), donor dinners and events, educational outreach, co-productions, etc.

-Your archives committee should set a retention policy for key non-lifespan materials and documents and include this policy in recordkeeping manuals with your retention schedule (see Appendix D).
+Your archives committee should set a retention policy for key non-lifespan materials and documents and include this policy in recordkeeping manuals with your retention schedule (see Appendix D - Sample Retention Policy & Schedule).
 The policy should include a checklist of desired archival documents to help with retention and establish an order for the documents that can be maintained once the materials are moved to the archives.
 It is prudent to reach out to artistic collaborators while the productions are in planning/rehearsal phases (or immediately after the production is in previews) in order to get copies of costume sketches, fittings photographs, source materials, set models, etc. Identify a room, closet, or shelf separate from your lifespan repository as the home for your company archives.